 Open rate of your campaign shows how many recipients of the particular campaign opened your email.
 In our reports, the open rate is expressed as a percentage, but if you hover the mouse over the % rate, you will see the natural number of the subscribers who opened your email.
 Only the first email “open” by the same person is tracked.

-Note: open rates in SMS campaigns are not tracked, so make sure you include a clickable link in your SMS campaign to see how much action that campaign initiated.
+Important note: open rates in SMS messages are not tracked, so make sure you include a clickable link in your SMS campaign to see how much action that campaign initiated.
+Adding a link will let you see the click rates and measure client engagement via SMS channel.

 To track whether an email has been opened, we place the tracking pixel in the email.
 Since the subscriber opens the email, the pixel loads and gives us a signal of “opens”.
 This way of tracking “opens” can happen if the subscriber hasn’t turned off the option of loading images.
 However, if he/she has turned on the option not to show the images and receives only plain text emails, the HTML version with the tracking pixel loads immediately after he/she clicks on the link in the email.